bocan/my-aws-eks/README.md

 * Configurable ausoscaling EC2 Pools.
 By default it runs:
     * 1 t3.small instance for safety.
 The autoscaler pod should run here.
     * 1 to 5 t3.medium spot instances.
 Ideally, most of the workload should run on these.
 The spot price is set to the on-demand price.
-* Configurable mapping of accounts, IAM roles, and IAM users to the aws-auth conifgmap
+* Configurable mapping of accounts, IAM roles, and IAM users to the aws-auth conifgmap.
-* Bleeding edge compatibility with Terraform 15
+* Bleeding edge compatibility with Terraform 15.

+## Key Aims

+* Ideally, I want this project to always run with the latest Terraform - though this requires compatibility with the public AWS terraform modules.

+## Todo

+* I need to test the autoscaling in anger.
+* The Autoscaler pod isn't tied to the on-demand node yet.
+* Setup pre-commit tooling.
+* I'd like to security scan all this somehow.
+* I wanted to use Launch Templates instead of Launch Configs - but there seems to be a bug in the EKS terraform modules where it's ignoring the Spot configuration.